"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 The last place to check was the cellar.
 Here were kept various odds and ends: a databank containing information on over a thousand year's worth of handmaidens, an interactive map of the graveyard showing where all individuals were buried, and at the far end, a walk-in freezer.

 "Briné, Ardré, go back to the speeder and get Moré's body," Saché commanded, "and bring it back here as quickly as you can.
-The rest of us will go out to the fountain and fill the containers."
+The rest of us will go out to the fountain."

-Outside, aware of the danger, both kept a lookout and did not talk to each other.
+Outside, aware of the danger, they both kept lookouts, and didn't try to talk.
 But when they were climbing into the speeder, Briné said, "Let me just say, Ardré, that I already knew what you were talking about last night, about how Moré felt about me.
 I spoke honestly to her on the matter back when we were all still in training.
-She didn't want me to alter her behavior around her, so I didn't."
+She didn't want me to alter my behavior around her, so I didn't."

 "And she made it harder for herself that way," noted Ardré.
 "Poor girl.
 I think she was a lot more stubborn than she was happy, if you know what I mean."